Nette Documentation Preview

 ----------------------------------------

-Determines if the `$path` is absolute.
+Determines if the path `$path` is absolute.

 ```php